ieisystem/ieisystem.inmanage/docs/ssl_info_module.rst

     To install it use: :code:`ansible-galaxy collection install ieisystem.inmanage`.

-    To use it in a playbook, specify: :code:`ieisystem.inmanage.edit_network_bond`.
+    To use it in a playbook, specify: :code:`ieisystem.inmanage.ssl_info`.

 .. version_added

-.. versionadded:: 1.0.0 of ieisystem.inmanage
+.. versionadded:: 4.0.0 of ieisystem.inmanage

 .. contents::
    :local: